Serendipity Leads to Fischer and Beyond

 Dr. Max Pavey

 Flash back to 1951, January 17 to be exact.
-7 year old Bobby Fischer rook part in a simul given by Dr. Max Pavey (1949 NY state champion) at the Grand Plaza Library in Brooklyn.
+7 year old Bobby Fischer took part in a simul given by Dr. Max Pavey (1949 NY state champion) at the Grand Plaza Library in Brooklyn.
 Pavey was no slouch.
 With a rating of 2442 he was the eighth ranked player in the U.S. in 1951 (according to Chess Review, April 1951).
 Fischer, predictably, lost his game, but another participant, Edmar Mednis, a 14 year old emigrant from the Riga, Latvia (from where his family had fled in 1944, finally arriving in the U.S. in 1950), drew his game with Peavy.
 Among the audience was a certain Carmine Nigro who was then secretary (and former president and club champion) of the Brooklyn Chess and Checkers Club.
 Nigro invited Bobby to join the Brooklyn Club.
 Nigro subsequently became Bobby Fischer's first teacher.

 Who was this Carmine Nigro?